RuelJC/TrueNas-Macmini-Nas/README.md

 ---

 ## 🧩 Overview
-This project documents how I repurposed an **Apple Mac Mini (2012)** into a functional home **Network Attached Storage (NAS)** using **TrueNAS CORE 13.0**.
-The goal was to reuse old hardware to build a reliable server for personal file sharing, backups, and cybersecurity lab experiments.
+This project documents and demostrates how I repurposed a 2012 Mac mini into a functional home network attatched storage using Linux and TrueNas Core.
+The goal was to build a reliable server for backups, personal files and additional at home projects.

 For detailed documentation and screenshots, see the project folder structure below.